johannschopplich/kirby-blurry-placeholder/README.md

 ]
 ```

-## Placeholders in Action
+## Placeholders in action

-> Note: Slowed down so that you can see better how placeholders look.
+> Note: GIF is slowed down so to grasp visually how placeholders look before the image kicks in.

 ![GIF showing plugin in action](./.github/kirby-blurry-placeholder-preview.gif)